 Falling for Christmas (NR) – 1 hour, 25 minutes

 Description from Amazon: When champion figure skater Claire becomes injured she is sent to a rehabilitation center in the snowy mountains where she meets and falls for a local ice fisherman who shows her there is more to life than competition.
 The reviews say this is very wholesome, family-friendly, and unexpectedly funny!

 The Gift of Love: A Christmas Story (NR) – 1 hour, 35 minutes

 This movie looks older, but I couldn’t figure out when it came out.
 Here’s Amazon’s description: “Janet feels she is losing so much…her beloved mother, the family business, maybe even her husband.
 Janet dreams of Christmas in idyllic Vermont where her parents and spinster aunt may wait in holiday warmth.
 When more seems lost, with her children in jeopardy, Janet searches for that ‘secret place’ where we find what really matters.”

-Lost Christmas (NR) – 1 hour, 36 minutes
+A Country Christmas (NR) – 1 hour, 31 minutes

-Journey to the Christmas Star (PG) – 1 hour, 16 minutes
+Beyond Christmas (NR) – 1 hour, 20 minutes

 If you’re not an Amazon Prime member, you can sign up for a FREE 30-day trial.
 This will give you instant streaming access to these and thousands of additional FREE movies and TV shows as well as free 2-day shipping on most items across Amazon.